pearcej/cpp4python/_sources/Turtles/advanced_features.rst

    How many frames of animation does the above code create?

 Similarly to tracer settings, every action a turtle takes is also added to the *undo queue*.
 This allows it to keep track of actions it is performing over a period of time.
-The queue is only allowed to grow to a certain size, starting at 100 actions.
+The queue is only allowed to grow to a certain size, starting at 100 actions total.
 This is modifiable through the :code:`setundobuffer` function that belongs to turtles.
-Every action is added, even if the action doesn't change anything visuall, much like tracer settings.
+Every action is added, even if the action doesn't change anything visually.
+This feature is comparable to the "undo" tool available in most text editors.
+Turtles can "undo" their progress with the :code:`undo` method.

 .. mchoice:: cturtle_advanced_mchoice_2
     :answer_a: 3